to scale up millions When Needed

 replacements.
 For instance, lithium-ion batteries are the most

-replacements, engineers must allow enough space for the large
+space-efficient batteries, but engineers must allow enough space for the large

 • Performance premiums.
 Avoid excessively expensive components that may

 cost a high premium for the last few percent of efficiency if this

 results in a much higher part cost and be harder to find, just to try